mlcommons/croissant/docs/croissant-spec-draft.md

 ### Joins

-Croissant provides a simple mechanism to create a "foreign key" reference between fields of recordsets.
+Croissant provides a simple mechanism to create a "foreign key" reference between fields of RecordSets.
 The property `references` of `RecordSet` means that values in the `Field` that contains the reference are taken from the values of the target `Field`.
 The target is generally the key of the target `RecordSet`.

 For example, the `ratings` `RecordSet` below has a `movie_id` field that references the `movies` `RecordSet`.